tunazislam/tunazislam.github.io/_publications/reasoning-vegan.md

 title: "Reasoning-Based Refinement of Unsupervised Text Clusters with LLMs"
 collection: publications
 permalink: /publications/reasoning-vegan
-venue: "Preprint 2026"
+venue: "In Findings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL 2026)"
 citation: '<b>Tunazzina Islam</b>.
-Preprint 2026.
-Under Review.'
+In Findings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL 2026)'

 ---
 <!--- [[arXiv]](https://arxiv.org/pdf/2404.10259.pdf) -->